PHILOSOPHY OF SCIENCE AN INTRODUCTION

 Computational philosophy of science is the design, development and application of computer systems that proceduralize and mechanize productive basic-research practices in science.

-Philosophers of science can no longer be content with more rehearsing of the Popper-Kuhn debates of half a century ago, much less more debating ancient futile issues such as realism vs idealism.
+Philosophers of science can no longer be content with more hackneyed recitations of the Popper-Kuhn debates of half a century ago, much less more debating ancient futile ethereal metaphysical issues such as realism vs. idealism.

-Mechanized simulation of successful episodes in the history of science is often used to test the plausibility of the discovery-system designs.
-But the proof of the pudding is in the eating.
-Application of computer systems at the frontier of a science to propose new empirically superior theories further tests the systems, where prediction is also production.
-Now philosophers of science must practice what they preach by participating in basic-science research and producing results.
-Application of discovery systems gives the philosopher of science a practical and consequential rôle in basic-science research.
+Mechanized reconstruction of successful developmental episodes in the history of science is typically used to test the plausibility of discovery-system designs.
+But the proof of the pudding is in the eating: application of computer systems at the frontier of a science, where prediction is also production in order to propose new empirically superior theories, further tests the systems.
+Now philosophers of science may be expected to practice what they preach by participating in basic-science research to produce empirically adequate contributions.
+Contemporary application of the discovery systems gives the philosopher of science a participatory and consequential rôle in basic-science research.

 1.03 Two Perspectives on Language

-Philosophy of language supplies a coherent analytical framework that integrates contemporary philosophy of science.
-Philosophers have long distinguished two perspectives in philosophy of language called “object language” and “metalanguage”.
+Philosophy of language supplies an organizing analytical framework that integrates contemporary philosophy of science.
+In philosophy of language philosophers have since Alfred Tarski (1902-1982) distinguished two perspectives called “object language” and “metalanguage”.

 Metalanguage is language about language, either object language or metalanguage.